system76/tech-docs/src/models/thelio-mira-r1.0/repairs.md

 ![RAM slots](./img/ram-slots.jpg)

-_The CPU shroud has been removed for better visibility in the above photo; removing the CPU shroud is not required to access the RAM slots._
+_The CPU duct has been removed for better visibility in the above photo; removing the CPU duct is not required to access the RAM slots._

 2. To remove an existing RAM stick, flip the top latch up away from the stick, then pull the stick out of the slot, starting from the top edge.
 (The bottom of the RAM slot does not move.)